Graphs of curves and arcs quasi-isometric to big mapping class groups: Preliminaries

-The set of ends of $\Sigma$ has a natural topology given by these subsurfaces, so we can talk about a \emph{space of ends} of $\Sigma$, written $E(\Sigma)$ or just $E$.
-This topological space is compact, second-countable, and totally separated; this last condition means that for every pair of ends $x, y \in E$, there is a clopen subset $U \subseteq E$ containing $x$ but not $y$.
-In fact, every separating curve on $\Sigma$ divides $E$ into two clopen subsets---one of whch may be empty---and the sets so defined form a countable basis of $E$.
+The topological space $E(\Sigma)$ is compact, second-countable, and totally separated; this last condition means that for every pair of ends $x, y \in E$, there is a clopen subset $U \subseteq E$ containing $x$ but not $y$.
+In fact, every separating curve on $\Sigma$ divides $E$ into two clopen subsets---one of which may be empty---and the sets so defined form a countable basis of $E$.
 The set of ends accumulated by genus is written $E_G$ and is a closed subset of $E$.

 \begin{fact}[The principal result of \cite{richards}] An orientable surface without boundary is classified by its genus, which may be infinite, its space of ends $E$, and the subset $E_G \subseteq E$ of ends accumulated by genus.
 What's more, any homeomorphism of the pair $(E, E_G)$ extends to a homeomorphism of the underlying surface. \end{fact}